About the Application Process

 • To Apply Now, you will need to have your Unique Student Identifier (USI), which will provide you with an online record of your Australian education and training.
 Please have your USI ready if you already have one, or create your USI via the link.

 • Submit your application!
-You will then be contacted by our Customer Experience team with information about your Language, Literacy and Numeracy (LLN) assessment (see Step 2) and/or any other information requirements needed for your application to be completed.
+You will then be contacted by our Customer Experience team with information about your Language, Literacy and Numeracy (LLN) Assessment (see Step 2) and/or any other information requirements needed for your application to be completed.

 Please note